kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 Runtime policies can include periodic conformance checks to container security standards such as the [CIS Benchmark for Kubernetes](https://www.cisecurity.org/benchmark/kubernetes/).
 Compliance operators can implement and automate the CIS benchmark policies checks, enforce the policy, or simply provide monitoring and report violations.

-Security teams may wish to integrate Policy Report data with Kubernetes API audit event streams, to get situational awareness of orchestrator actions.
+Security teams can integrate Policy Report data with Kubernetes API audit event streams, to get situational awareness of orchestrator actions.

 In addition to these enforcement mechanisms, the cloud-native universe is increasingly adopting a “Shift Left” approach to security wherein anyone embracing GitOps for instance should consider evaluating policies in CI and on developer laptops to ensure developers get early feedback on policy evaluation.
 We'll cover this in more detail in the "Develop" section.